-Hemi came up through the hatch into the control room with a clipboard and a pencil, and leaned over the glowing red dials, raising the tiny lenses of his glasses with his fingers to bring them into sharper focus.
-He jotted readings off the dials onto his clipboard.
+Hemi came up into the control room with a clipboard and a pencil and leaned over the glowing red dials, raising the tiny lenses of his glasses with his fingers to bring them into sharper focus.
+He jotted readings onto his clipboard.

 Captain Percy fished her hand around among the joists that supported the pressure hull wall, and found a rumpled pack of cigarillos.
 She shook one out and lit it.
-“Are we going to make it Hemi?”
+“Are we going to make it ,Hemi?”

-“It is razor work Sylvia.
+“It is razor work, Sylvia.
 Numbers slide past numbers, and a decimal point worth of difference changes our fate.
-And if the numbers do work out in our favor, there is no way to say whether—should your plan succeed initially—it does not simply perpetrate the complete failure of the pressure hull and leave us permanently on the bottom regardless.”
+And even if the numbers do work out in our favor, there is no way to say whether—should your plan succeed initially—it simply perpetrates the complete failure of the pressure hull and leaves us permanently on the bottom regardless.”

 Percy sucked slowly on her cigarillo as she parsed Hemi’s assessment.
-“What you are really saying is that even though it looks fucking hopeless there is still a goddamn chance.”
+“What you are really saying is that even though it looks fucking hopeless, there is still a goddamn chance.”

 “There is distinctly a chance, Sylvia.”